zsxkib/diffusion-pipe/README.md

 If you enabled checkpointing, you can resume training from the latest checkpoint by simply re-running the exact same command but with the ```--resume_from_checkpoint``` flag.

 ## Output files
 A new directory will be created in ```output_dir``` for each training run.
 This contains the checkpoints, saved models, and Tensorboard metrics.
 Saved models/LoRAs will be in directories named like epoch1, epoch2, etc. Deepspeed checkpoints are in directories named like global_step1234.
-The saved model directory will have the safetensor weights, Diffusers LoRA config json, as well as the diffusion-pipe config file for easier tracking of training run settings.
+These checkpoints contain all training state, including weights, optimizer, and dataloader state, but can't be used directly for inference.
+The saved model directory will have the safetensors weights, PEFT adapter config JSON, as well as the diffusion-pipe config file for easier tracking of training run settings.

 ## VRAM requirements
 ### Flux